TonyStef/Polish/docs/README.md

 3. **Inline Styles Only**: Doesn't generate CSS files
    - Simpler for POC
    - Works for all use cases

-4. **Legacy Code**: `window.addEventListener` still in content.js
-   - Marked as deprecated
-   - Kept for backwards compatibility
-   - Will remove in future version

 ### None (Zero Bugs)